bluemutedwisdom/sniplets/README.md

 ## Bash

     - download.sh   : This will only show the percentage of the download.
     - spinner.sh    : This will show a spinner by long running actions.
+    - git-update.sh : This will update your local git repo with the remote one.

 ## Python